Nr44suessauer/nr44suessauer.github.io/_projects/1_project.md

 </div>

 ---
-# Same Project other Parts
+# Benchmarks

 <div class="row">
     <div class="col-md-6">
         <p>
         This is the same project, just without the case and with a different graphics card.
-For the best possible performance, you can watch this video.
+For intrest in "best possible performance", you can watch this video.<p></p>
+        The limitation of my system is definitely the graphics card.
+Warcraft 3 is playable at 20FPS (Max Settings) & Leauge of Legends at 40FPS (Max Settings).<p></p>
+        I myself prefer using emulators like <a href="https://xemu.app/">Xemu</a> or <a href="https://pcsx2.net/">PCSX2</a>.<p></p>
+        The performance is flawless there, but it's more about nostalgia than performance.
         </p>
     </div>
     <div class="col-md-6">